sabry-awad97/rust_crates/structopt_crate/Readme.md

 In this example, the `Opt` struct defines a `config_file` field annotated with `#[structopt(long = "config", parse(from_os_str))]`.
 This tells `structopt` to parse the `--config` option as a `PathBuf` and use the `from_os_str` method to convert it from an OS string to a `PathBuf`.

 In the `main` function, if the `--config` option is present, the program reads the options from the specified file and constructs a new `Opt` object using the `from_iter` method.

+### Other customization options

+The `structopt` crate provides many other options for customizing the behavior of the command line parser.
+Here are a few examples:

+- You can customize the version string by defining a `version` function on your `#[derive(StructOpt)]`-annotated struct.
+- You can customize the way that default values are displayed in the help message by defining a `default_value` function on your `#[derive(StructOpt)]`-annotated struct.
+- You can customize the way that enums are displayed in the help message by defining a `display_order` function on your `#[derive(StructOpt)]`-annotated enum.